 - Supporting orthopaedic residency programs to expand diversity tools and education.

-In addition, Charles L. Nelson, MD, FAOA, Julie Samora, MD, PhD, MPH and Lisa Lattanza, MD, FAOA were appointed to serve the AOA as Diversity Liaisons.
-In this role, these individuals will coordinate diversity content/activities within AOA programs and serve as advocates for increasing gender, racial, and ethnic diversity perspectives throughout AOA programming.
-They will liaise with other organizations to explore opportunities of collaboration and serve as AOA’s information source for important and relevant opportunities to expand and/or partner on diversity and inclusion initiatives.
+Charles L. Nelson, MD, FAOA and Lisa Lattanza, MD, FAOA serve as AOA's Diversity Liaisons.
+These individuals coordinate diversity content/activities within AOA programs and serve as advocates for increasing gender, racial, and ethnic diversity throughout AOA programming.
+They liaise with other organizations to explore opportunities of collaboration and serve as AOA’s information source for important and relevant opportunities to expand and/or partner on diversity and inclusion initiatives.